scheb/2fa/Resources/doc/configuration.md

                 # two-factor authentication form, when two-factor authentication is required.
                 authentication_required_handler: acme.custom_auth_reqired_handler

+                # Some two-factor providers need to be "prepared", usually a code is generated and sent to the user.
+Per
+                # default, this happens when the two-factor form is shown.
+But you may want to execute preparation
+                # earlier in the user's journey.
+                prepare_on_login: false          # If the two-factor provider should be prepared right after login
+                prepare_on_access_denied: false  # The the two-factor provider should be prepared when the user has to
+                                                 # to complete two-factor authentication to view a page.
+This would
+                                                 # prepare right before redirecting to the two-factor form.

-                csrf_token_generator: security.csrf.token_manager # CSRF protection will be enabled if a service id of CsrfTokenManagerInterface is given.
+                csrf_token_generator: security.csrf.token_manager # CSRF protection will be enabled if a service id of
+                                                                  # CsrfTokenManagerInterface is given.
 Default: null
                 csrf_parameter: _csrf_token                       # The default CSRF parameter name
-                csrf_token_id: two_factor                         # The default CSRF token id, used for generating the token value.
-It is advised to use a different id per form
+                csrf_token_id: two_factor                         # The default CSRF token id, for generating the token
+                                                                  # value.
+It is advised to use a different id per form.

                 # If you have multiple user providers registered, Symfony's security extension requires you to configure
                 # a user provider.
 You're forced to configure this node, although it doesn't have any effect on the